blockprotocol/blockprotocol/packages/block-template/README.md

 ## Step two: write and build a component

-1. Change into the folder: `cd packages/hash/blocks/<name>`
+1. Change into the folder: `cd path/to/your-block-name`

 1. Write a React component starting in `App.tsx`.
 To test it during development:

-    - edit `src/webpack-dev-server.js` to give your component some props to test with
+    - edit `package.json` → `examples` to give your component some props to test with

-    - run the dev server with `yarn start`
+    - run the dev server with `yarn dev`

 1. When finished, run `yarn build`, which: